Khushi-2028/NourishNet/frontend/README.md

 # NourishNet — Frontend

 A production-grade React frontend for **NourishNet**, a web-based food donation and distribution management system with real-time tracking.
-This frontend connects directly to the existing NourishNet/Smart Food Redistribution backend (Node.js + Express + MongoDB) — every screen calls a real backend endpoint; nothing is mocked.
+This frontend connects directly to the existing NourishNet backend (Node.js + Express + MongoDB) — every screen calls a real backend endpoint; nothing is mocked.

 ---